 Good morning.
-This was one of my samples for the recent shows on Hochanda with Lesley Wharton.
-It is a quick and easy make.
+Today I am sharing one of my samples for the recent shows on Hochanda featuring the Pretty Poppies and Poppy Meadow stamps from Chocolate Baroque.

 I coloured my scene using the fabulous alcohol markers from Chameleon.
 I simply love the new Color Tops that allow you to blend 2 completely different colours seamlessly – very tricky to do with standard alcohol pens.